AmyE123/GMTK-2022/README.md

 ### BUGS
 * picking up more stuff from ovens should be possible
-* lock the players position Y - sometimes you float above everything
 * stop ovens bouncing
 * Sometimes an error occurs that means you can't pick up dice any more
 * the tutorial ends and spams orders